chocolatey/choco-wiki/CreatePackages.md

 Install-ChocolateyPackage 'windirstat' 'exe' '/S' 'http://windirstat.info/wds_current_setup.exe'
 ```

+## Quick start guide

+If you think you got what it takes and just want to know the basic steps to get a package out, there is a special [Quick Start Guide](https://github.com/chocolatey/chocolatey/wiki/CreatePackagesQuickStart) for you.

 ## Installation paths

 As the package owner, you decide where the packaged application is installed or extracted to.
 Depending on your type of application (see *"What distinction does chocolatey make between an application and a tool?"* at the bottom of the [FAQ](https://github.com/chocolatey/chocolatey/wiki/ChocolateyFAQs)) there are a couple of suitable locations: